jacquuouille/Data-Analysis-Portfolio/README.md

 ## About

-Hi, my name is Jacques, and I'm a **Business Intelligence Analyst** with a background in computer science analytics.
+Hi, I'm Jacques, a Data Analyst with a background in computer science analytics.

-I am passionate about translating data into meaningful insights.
-Whether working on a team or independently, I thrive on uncovering new patterns and solve complex problems.
-I also enjoy using my creativity to design and develop automated business intelligence tools.
+I'm passionate about translating data into meaningful insights, and love building automated business intelligence tools.

-**With over 5 years of experience in data analytics across multiplies countries**, I have worked in diverse industries including TV, radio, mobile gaming and travel.
+**With over 7 years of experience in data analytics across multiplies countries (TV, radio, mobile gaming and travel)**, I help companies create dashboards that support cross-team decision-making and perform ad-hoc analyses to guide business strategy (SQL, Power BI, DAX, Looker Studio, Metabase, Python).

+I love traveling and meeting new people around the globe.
+Experiencing new cultures allows me to be in touch with different ways of life and mindsets.

+Want to connect?
+Just book a time here >> https://calendly.com/jacqueshervochon/30min

 ## Porfolio projects